6 Types of Drug Abuse Rehab Programs

 Image by rudamese from Pixabay

-Medication-Assisted Treatment: Sometimes, it takes more than just counseling to break the addiction to drugs.
+Sometimes, it takes more than just counseling to break the addiction to drugs.
 This is where medication-assisted treatment (MAT) comes into play.
 According to AION Health, “there are a few primary medications used during MAT, namely, Suboxone, Naltrexone, and Vivitrol.”
 Studies have demonstrated that those going through a detox treatment are more likely to avoid relapse if provided with medication-assisted treatment to supplement the counseling and other therapies.
-Recently, concerns have been raised about potential side effects, with a class-action lawsuit Suboxone tooth decay.
+Recently, concerns have been raised about potential side effects, with a class-action lawsuit over Suboxone tooth decay.
 Despite this, MAT remains a valuable tool in addiction recovery, but individuals should stay informed about any legal developments related to their prescribed medications.

 Whatever direction you choose to take in the treatment protocol, the important thing is to take that first step toward recovery.